brdloush/atg-dynadmin-repository/README.md

   * **Q**: Why is the quality of the code so terrible ?

     * Because I'm no JS developer
-    * Because it's one of those hacked-without-any-planning
+    * Because it's one of those hacked-without-any-planning projects
     * Because it works (more or less) and I don't have time for complete rewrite ;-)

   * **Q**: What if I just have some good idea about another cool feature?